Welcome to Luffa.info. Here is information, photos and video about the amazing Luffa sponge gourd.

 A piece of loofah can be used to apply paint for artistic effect.
 It can also impart texture to painted walls or plaster.
 Place the long side into a paint pan with paint barely covering the bottom.
 Rub excess paint off the loofah on newspaper or cardboard.
 The best effect is achieved with the smallest amount of paint.
 Too much and it looks like a blob.
 Simply push on to the surface and lift straight off.
 The final result may resemble a wallpaper pattern.

 Large whole loofahs are a conversation starter.
 People tend to find them very interesting and useful.
-Some of our loofah sponges end up as gifts for family and friends.
-We sell all the rest to an artisan soap maker.
-If you are looking for some loofahs or seeds you can find them at the sources we have listed on our luffa sources page.
+Some of the loofah sponges end up as gifts for family and friends.
+I sell the rest to an artisan soap maker.
+If you are looking for loofahs or seeds you can find them at the sources I have listed on the luffa sources page.

 New unused luffa fiber can be stored for years if it is kept dry.
 It needs to be covered where dust won't settle on the surface.
 Working luffa sponges will last a surprisingly long time if they are allowed to dry between uses, usually a few months.
 When they stay wet all the time they tend to deteriorate more.
 Hanging on a hook or placing on end may help your loofah to dry.
 A luffa sponge can hold some dirt and should not be used for different purposes.
 If you scrub your cooking grill with it, then don't use it on your skin.
 It is probably difficult to fully sterilize a loofah.
 Enough heat applied long enough would do it but might damage the luffa fibers.
 A short soak in a mild bleach solution gets close, certainly killing off a vast majority of surface germs.
 A wash with antibacterial hand soap should quickly remove many germs too.
+The acidity of vinegar can clean out a lot of bacteria in a loofah.
 Sunlight can help keep your loofah in top shape by drying it faster and irradiating the surface with natural ultraviolet light.
 The drying UV rays will make it harder for germs, mold, or mildew to grow.
-Some commercial luffa sponges are a light color from being bleached.
-Natural mature sponges can be any shade of dark brown to bright white in color.
-Most loofahs are fine in their natural state without any bleaching.
-If you want to lighten luffa fibers, they can be soaked in a weak chlorine bleach solution for about an hour or so.
-Some commercial growers may also use a hydrogen peroxide or caustic solution.
-Bleaching them for too long can weaken the fibers.
-Bleached sponges may look better for commerce.
-They are cleaner and less likely to contain insects or other organic matter.
-Green and/or dark stained luffa can benefit from bleaching.
-Exposure to sunlight can also lighten the color but not as dramatically as bleach.
-Leaving them in the sun for a day gives the loofah a rougher slightly scratchier feel.
-Leaving a loofah outside for longer periods will tend to break down the fibers.

 Some garden varieties of luffa are coarser, less dense, and more flexible than the thicker pieces of commercial loofah.
 They are typically hardy fast growing types that give the average gardener a better chance at success than the high fiber ones.
 The commercial loofah is grown for consistent size and fiber density.
 Most are grown in a hot climate and have the benefit of a long growing season.
 Denser loofah is better for uses that require strength and durability.
 A less dense loofah is often flexible and more easily molded into things like luffa soap.
 Any loofah can be made more flexible by getting it wet.
 The thickness and number of the individual fibers can vary greatly among loofahs.
 A hard or soft sponge can have thin or thick fibers.
 Usually the more fiber, the stiffer the loofah, but finer fibers can result in more flexibility.
 There are also varieties that are grown primarily for eating and these may produce less fiber.
 Luffa can cross pollinate with nearby vines so it might be difficult to grow different varieties together.
 Whatever characteristics the luffa have, they can be altered somewhat by careful selection of the seeds.
 The plants have a lot of natural variability among different plants grown from the same seeds and even between luffa pods grown on the same vine.
 One vine could grow several different sizes and shapes.

-We started with a typical garden variety and kept saving our best seeds.
-Over time, the quality and quantity of our sponges improved.
-We saved seeds from the earliest large sponges with good fiber.
+I started with a typical garden variety and kept saving the best seeds.
+Over time, the quality and quantity of the sponges improved.
+I saved seeds from the earliest large sponges with good fiber.
 After a few seasons, they were arriving sooner and larger.
-We tried growing seeds from many sources and did find some thicker fiber that would still reach maturity in our climate.
+I tried growing seeds from many sources and did find some thicker fiber that would still reach maturity in this climate.
 Generally the higher the density of the fiber, the longer it takes to reach maturity.

 Luffa pods can grow arrow straight, slightly curved, or very curved.
 One luffa variety grows very short and wide sponges.
 These are typically used for pot scrubbers.
 Another type, grown more often for food, produces extremely thin long fruits.
 Seeds from straight ones tend to grow more straight ones, but a few curved ones usually appear.
 The curved ones make good back scratchers in the shower.
 When small, the fruits are very flexible and will conform to whatever shape they are against.
 This can result in some unusual shapes.
 Loofahs can also be much wider on one or both ends, usually the bottom.